ravenalexa/css-exercises/Flexbox/FlexBoxExercises/Layout/My Work/readme.md

 Though my approach to creating the layout was not ideal, I did add a few cool features.

-I added a placeholder for the search bar, a cursor for the buttons, as well as hover and transition.
+I added a placeholder for the search bar, a pointer cursor for the buttons, as well as hover and transition.

 I plan to try this project with a new approach after further study.